stephanlensky/focus-api/README.md

 }
 ```

-As you can see, all URLs are build dynamically from a given top level domain.
+As you can see, all URLs are built dynamically from a given top level domain.
 It may be enough to simply change the TLD, but if your implementation of Focus differs slightly, the URLs in `urls` may also need to be modified.
 Additionally, the session timeout in `focus/session.py` may need to be changed to match your school's settings.
 If there are other bugs related to your specific school, please open an issue [here](https://github.com/kidcontact/focus-api/issues) and I will look into it as soon as possible.

 ## Client Documentation